rng-guy/NFSMWBartender/README.txt

-v1.0.13: Added compatibility note for VltEd and other .asi mods in Limitations v1.0.14: Added compatibility note for Binary mods in Limitations v1.0.15: Added note about README structure v1.0.16: Clarified stability comment about LimitAdjuster in README
+v1.0.13: Added compatibility note for VltEd and other .asi mods in Limitations v1.0.14: Added compatibility note for Binary mods in Limitations v1.0.15: Added note about README structure v1.0.16: Clarified stability comment about LimitAdjuster in Limitations